-With an experience of more than a decade in fly fishing, today, I will be imparting my angling wisdom on what is a fishing reel, eleven different reel types, including different types of fly reels as well; the best options available in the market, and how to pick one for yourself.
+With an experience of more than a decade in fly fishing, today, I will be imparting my angling wisdom on what is a fishing reel, 4 different fishing reel types; the best options available in the market, and how to pick one for yourself.

 So stay hooked!

 Disclosure: The Wading Kit is a reader-supported website and takes part in the Amazon Associates Program.
 We may earn a small commission if you shop through links on this page.
 At thewadingkit.com we test products and recommend them based on unbiased research.
 For info see disclosure here.